DHBenelux/jDHBenelux-author-template/README.md

 # The jDHBenelux Author Template

-This repository contains the latest official versions of the [LaTeX](https://www.latex-project.org) template authors are required to use when they finalize their contribtions to the [DH Benelux Journal](https://journal.dhbenelux.org).
+This repository contains the latest official versions of the [LaTeX](https://www.latex-project.org) template that authors are required to use when they finalize their contribtions to the [DH Benelux Journal](https://journal.dhbenelux.org).
 The repository synchronizes with the corresponding easy-to-use and well-documented [Overleaf Template](https://www.overleaf.com/latex/templates/dh-benelux-journal-template/rcbfddyvmvpk) that provides authors with a low threshold environment for writing LaTeX – but can be used with any LaTeX compiler.

 Detailed documentation on how to use this template can be found [on the website of the Digital Humanities Journal](https://journal.dhbenelux.org/submission/preparing-the-final-version-of-your-manuscript/).